Whidden Gunworks Frequently Asked Questions

 Answer:

-Question: Should I want a standard caliber die or set of dies, is it required that I wait the same amount of time required as custom die orders before receiving them?
+Question: Should I want a standard caliber die or set of dies,what is the wait time?

 Answer: Whidden Gunworks strives to keep in inventory most common standard die sizes ranging from .22 cal. to .408 cal.
 The usual ship time for any item in stock is 2 days.